 - Prep after waiting will remove both oxidation and mill glaze

-The best advice is to not stain your new wood too soon after instal but follow these steps:
+The best advice is to not stain your new smooth wood too soon after install but follow these steps:

-- Let wood dry for 2 or more days after prep.
+- Let the wood dry for 2 or more days after prep.

 - Apply 1 coat of the Armstrong Clark Stain.
 Do not over apply.